Have you heard the term growth marketing, or growth hacking?

 Pay attention to your lead generation funnel — If you are losing users at a specific step, look for ways to shore up those leads using a tool like Google Optimize.

-Growth Marketing Step 5: Turn Leads into Conversions
+Step 5: Turn leads into conversions

 Once you’ve got those leads, how do you turn them into actual customers?
 Does it start with the right landing page?
 The perfectly timed email?
 Aggressive retargeting?